Easy Grilled Potatoes in Foil

 More Potato Recipes

 I have, literally, been making these grilled potatoes for well over 20 years and haven’t changed them up much at all.
-They’re one of the most requested recipes I make….aside from these mashed potatoes.
+They’re one of the most requested recipes I make….aside from these mashed potatoes or these Roasted Fingerling Potatoes.
 And they were definitely the inspiration for these Skillet Smashed Potatoes I made a few years back.

 And I even made a Southwest Style Potato Foil Packet for the grill!
 The only thing I can say now is…..I’m sorry I waited so long to share them with all of you!